 Rapid turnings of the cycle of birth and death may bring tantric knowledge of magic and scientific knowledge of physical rejuvenation.

-Inserts a karmic script of jealousy, vindictiveness, quarrelling, debt, illness and accidents, and imbalances into the transformative destructive-regeneration-rebirth 8th house. rogesha-6 resides in 3rd-from-swakshetra.
+Inserts a pre-incarnationally planned script of jealousy, vindictiveness, quarrelling, debt, illness and accidents, and imbalances into the transformative destructive-regeneration-rebirth 8th house. rogesha-6 resides in 3rd-from-svakshetra.

 This BPHS prognosis seems rather odd to me since rogesha-6 in Ayur bhava is generally a rather supportive placement.